Multi-Step Inference for Reasoning Over Paragraphs: Model

 \subsection{Baseline}

-Our baseline system is a span extractor built on the top of \textsc{RoBERTa}, which is shown in Figure \ref{system}.
-Two scores are generated for each token by span scorer, showing the chance to be the start and the end of the answer span:
+Our baseline system is a span extractor built on the top of \textsc{RoBERTa}.
+Given the passage representations from \textsc{RoBERTa} $P_{\textsc{RoBERTa}} = [x_0, ..., x_{n-1}]$, two scores are generated for each token by span scorer, showing the chance to be the start and the end of the answer span: